Last Updated: 2 years by Caitlin

 Up until the late 90’s, my breed was further refined by being outcrossed to Jungle cat hybrids, Abyssinians, Bengals and Serengeti cats.
 My breed finally got TICA’s nod to be accepted in the registry’s Preliminary New Breed class in May 2008.
 Yay!

-I am a really low-maintenance cat that doesn’t have any special needs or grooming requirements.
-This is the biggest reason why I am ideal for first time cat owners and parents with younger kids.
+Highlander cats are really low-maintenance and don’t have any special needs or grooming requirements.
+This is the biggest reason why the Highlander cat breed is a good choice for first time cat owners and parents with younger kids.

 Avid fanciers simply recommend keeping a close eye on my coat, diet, regular exercise and overall health.

-- This is a little known secret, but my breed is highly prone to being polydactyl.
+- This is a little known secret, but the highlander cat breed is highly prone to being polydactyl.
 Yea, that means we can have as many as seven digits on each paw.